Configuration and Discovery

 NOTE: Users monitoring MQ on Linux servers do not need to perform these steps.

 NOTE: On 64-bit versions of Microsoft Windows, both 32-bit and 64-bit versions of Windows PowerShell are installed.
-SL1's collection processes using Windows PowerShell will default to using the version of powershell.exe whose folder exists first in the PATH environment variable.
+Skylar One's collection processes using Windows PowerShell will default to using the version of powershell.exe whose folder exists first in the PATH environment variable.
 Because this will vary from system to system, these steps ensure the WebSphereMQ.dll file is registered for both Windows PowerShell environments.

 1. Download the Windows PowerShell library package (mo74.zip) for IBM MQ.